Litepie/Teams/SECURITY.md

 ## 🔒 Supported Versions

-We actively support the following versions of Litepie Teams:
+We actively support the following versions of Lavalite Teams:

 | Version | Supported          |
 | ------- | ------------------ |